-- Background booklet information is available for all staff - Inclusion meetings that take place throughout the year - Communicate effectively with parents to gather their views and wishes - We provide additional guidance and support to pupils making the transition onto Key Stage 4 - for example when making choices of subject - and making the transition to post 16 provision.
-Connexions work closely with our students from Year 9 - Year 13.
-Accompanying them to off-site interviews and tracking/reviewing their progress if they go on to college - Young people over the age of 16 have rights as outlined in the Children and Families Act, Code of Practice and regulations, 2014 - they have the right to make decisions for themselves, subject to their capacity to do so as set out in the Mental Capacity Act 2005.
+- Background booklet information is available for all staff - Inclusion meetings that take place throughout the year - Communicate effectively with parents to gather their views and wishes - We provide additional guidance and support to pupils making the transition onto Key Stage 4

 Their voice MUST be heard in the transition to adulthood phase - Mental health code of practice

-We will work with colleges to ensure that support is in place when they transfer to college.
+• We will work with colleges to ensure that support is in place when they transfer to college.
 Students without an Education Health Care Plan but with a Learning Need should disclose their learning need at the application stage, in order for the college to support with learning.

-16. How we Work in Partnership with Child Health Services, Social Services and Educational Welfare Services and Community Organisations
+16. How We Work in Partnership with Child Health Services, Social Services, Educational Welfare Services & Community

+Organisations

-- The school nurse and SENDCO discuss care plans and reasonable adjustments. - Our Educational Welfare Officer monitors attendance and punctuality, conducting homevisits where necessary. - Speech and Language therapists work closely with the school in supporting students with needs in communication. - The Paediatric Occupational Therapy Service provides support for students and their carers who are using particular equipment to support their learning and life skills.
+- The school nurse and SENDCO and the HLTA Medial Needs discuss care plans and reasonable adjustments. - Our Educational Welfare Officer monitors attendance and punctuality, conducting home visits where necessary. - Speech and Language therapists work closely with the school in supporting students with needs in communication. - The Paediatric Occupational Therapy Service provides support for students and their carers who are using particular equipment to support their learning and life skills.
 They also provide support and advice for staff - The Advisory Teacher for Hearing Impaired (HI) students provides support and advice for staff that have students with hearing difficulties in their class.
 The Advisory teacher for the Visually Impaired (VI) provides support and advice for staff. - The Community Consultant Paediatrician provides information and advice when our pupils attend the clinic. - The Child and Adolescent Mental Health Service (CAMHS) Child and Adolescent Mental Health Services in Camden provide appropriate assessment and support for students and families who have particular emotional and conduct needs. - Key workers support with independent living issues - Medical needs and medical care plans are maintained and shared with staff via SIMS